 - a.
 Ballots shall not be counted until polls have closed on the last day of the elections.
 The Elections Coordinator, Election Board Chair and the REP advisor or the advisor's designee shall count and/or supervise the counting of the ballots once polls have closed. - b.
 During the voting period the Elections Coordinator shall be locked out of the voting software.
-Administrative control of the software shall be turned over to the REP advisor or to the advisor's designee.
+Administrative control of the software shall be turned over to the REP advisor or to the advisor's designee. - c.
+In order to protect the privacy of voters, ballots, once cast, shall not be viewed by any candidate, initiative sponsor, referendum sponsor, poll worker, or person otherwise involved in a campaign until the official counting after the close of the elections. - (1) In the event of legal right to view ballots, names and other means of personal identification shall be stricken from the ballot. - XI.
+Disgualification of a Winning Candidate - a.

--fcommented [SE12]: consider changing the time from 10-3 Look up times of high voting rates a.
 If, after the conclusion of the elections, a candidate who has satisfied the requirements for winning a position specified in Section 1, III (b) of this Code is disqualified by the Election Board or by the Elections Appeals Panel and chooses not to or is unable to appeal the decision, then the candidate receiving the second-highest number of votes for that position shall be declared the winner of the election, even if that candidate has not satisfied all of the requirements for being elected to the position specified in Section 5 of this Code.